balena-os/balena-supervisor/README.md

 {
-	"applicationId": "2167", /* Id of the app this supervisor will run */ "apiKey": "supersecretapikey", /* The API key to provision the device on the balena API */ "userId": "141", /* User ID for the user who owns the app */ "username": "gh_pcarranzav", /* User name for the user who owns the app */ "deviceType": "intel-nuc", /* The device type corresponding to the test application */ "apiEndpoint": "https://api.balena-cloud.com", /* Endpoint for the balena API */ "deltaEndpoint": "https://delta.balena-cloud.com", /* Endpoint for the delta server to download Docker binary diffs */ "vpnEndpoint": "vpn.balena-cloud.com", /* Endpoint for the balena VPN server */ "listenPort": 48484, /* Listen port for the supervisor API */ "mixpanelToken": "aaaaaaaaaaaaaaaaaaaaaaaaaa", /* Mixpanel token to report events */ }
+	"applicationId": "2167", /* Id of the app this supervisor will run */ "apiKey": "supersecretapikey", /* The API key to provision the device on the balena API */ "deviceType": "intel-nuc", /* The device type corresponding to the test application */ "apiEndpoint": "https://api.balena-cloud.com", /* Endpoint for the balena API */ "deltaEndpoint": "https://delta.balena-cloud.com", /* Endpoint for the delta server to download Docker binary diffs */ "listenPort": 48484, /* Listen port for the supervisor API */ "mixpanelToken": "aaaaaaaaaaaaaaaaaaaaaaaaaa", /* Mixpanel token to report events */ }